 WARNING: Review all Safety Precautions noted in the manual before performing maintenance on equipment.

-DANGER: Never place hands or fingers in an airlock unless it has been disconnected and locked out using wooden blocks and/or probes.
-These should be placed in the airlock to prevent the rotor from turning in either direction.
+DANGER: Never place hands or fingers in an airlock, unless it has been disconnected and locked out and a wooden block has been placed in the airlock to prevent the rotor from turning.